Airline Overbooked Flight Compensation: Your Rights & How to Enforce Them

 A new ticket to your final destination at a later date of your preference, subject to seat availability.

-Any transport between airports has to be arranged at the expense of the air carrier.
+Note: Any transport between airports must be arranged at the expense of the air carrier.

 If you are offered an alternative flight and placed in a higher class than the one you booked, the air carrier cannot charge you any additional payment.
 On the other hand, if the class of the alternative flight is lower, you can get a reimbursement between 30% and 75% of the price you originally paid.

 Your right to compensation under EC 261 does not affect your right to request further compensation.
-This rule does not apply in cases where passengers have voluntarily surrendered their reservations.
+This rule does not apply when passengers voluntarily surrender their reservations.
 Of course, the amount you are entitled to under EC 261 may be deducted from whatever additional compensation you receive.

 For all the legal mumbo-jumbo, straight from the source, you can also read the actual text of EC 261.